AlvaroFloresR/ANN-Car-Price-Prediction/README.md

 Suggested Price for Customer  [[45407.695]]
 ```
+## How to run
+1. Clone Repo and Run `main_notebook.ipynb`
+2. Dependecies should be installed (See first block on notebook)

 ## Potential Improvements
 - Use Country as a variable (Transforming categorical to be used in ANN is needed)